 What they’re doing: The managers at Chop Shop are constantly monitoring their Yelp business page.
 Almost every review has a response, both good and bad, with a personal note addressing the reviewer's comments.

 Why it's awesome: By addressing negative reviews and showing appreciation for positive ones, the Chop Shop team has created a transparent and friendly persona online.
 They're not afraid to talk about their flaws and make a public attempt to improve upon them.
-The managers on Yelp use negative reviews as an opportunity to learn about their business and to turn unhappy customers into brand advocates.
-Even if you're not able to address every post on your Yelp page, it's a good idea to address your disgruntled customers and to try to turn that relationship around.
+The managers use negative reviews as an opportunity to learn about their business and to turn unhappy customers into brand advocates.
+Even if you're not able to address every post on your review page, it's a good idea to address your disgruntled customers and try to turn that relationship around.

 4. Use Social Media to Drive Email Signups